typestack/routing-controllers/README.md

     ```typescript
     import "reflect-metadata"; // this shim is required
-    import {createExpressServer} from "routing-controllers";
+    import {createServer} from "routing-controllers";
-    import "./UserController";  // we need to "load" our controller. this is required
+    import "./UserController";  // we need to "load" our controller before call createServer. this is required
-    let app = createExpressServer(); // creates express app, registers all controller routes and returns you express app instance
+    let app = createServer(); // creates express app, registers all controller routes and returns you express app instance
     app.listen(3000); // run express application
     ```